mholmboe/minff/README.md

   - **0 kJ/mol/rad²**: Meaning no angular constraints, similar to CLAYFF.
   - **250 and 500 kJ/mol/rad²**: Balanced accuracy for structural and vibrational properties.
   - **1500 kJ/mol/rad²**: Higher structural rigidity akin to INTERFACE FF (which for silicates uses 1422.56 kJ/mol/rad²).
-- **Enhanced Compatibility**: Supports simulations of a wider range of minerals and includes atom types for Al, Fe(II/III), Mg, Ca, Ti, Li and F.
+- **Enhanced Compatibility**: Supports simulations of a wider range of minerals and includes atom types for Si, oct/tetr Al, oct/tetr Fe(II/III), Mg, Ca, Ti, Li and F.
 - **Accuracy**: Parameterized for bond distances, angles, and unit cell metrics.

 ## Performance Highlights